Financial Calculator Update 12/31/2005

 - CD Ladder Calculator (CDLadder.html): The title of the graph has been change from:

-- Cool Million (Millionaire.html): The introductory paragraph has been changed from:
+You might earn $xxx more using CD Laddering. - Cool Million (Millionaire.html): The introductory paragraph has been changed from:

 What might it take to save one million dollars?
 This financial calculator helps you find out.
 Enter in your current savings plan and view graphically your financial results for each year until you retire!
-A complete report tells you when you could hit your Cool Million - and what you can do to reach this milestone on target!
+A complete report tells you when you could hit your Cool Million - and what you can do to reach this milestone on target!to

 What might it take to save one million dollars?
 This financial calculator helps you find out.
 Enter in your current savings plan and graphically view your financial results for each year until you retire.
-Press the "View Report" button for a report that helps you see when you might hit your cool million - and what you might be able to do to possibly achieve this goal.
+Press the "View Report" button for a report that helps you see when you might hit your cool million - and what you might be able to do to possibly achieve this goal. - 1040 Tax Estimator (Tax1040.html), 1040EZ Tax Form (TaxEZ1040.html), Self Employment Tax Calculator (TaxSelfEmployment.html), Marginal and Effective Tax Rates (TaxMargin.html): Have been finalized for the 2005.
+Minor changes have occurred to the definitions and the calculations.
+(Note: the 2006 versions of these calculators will be release 3/31/2006).
+No new input or output fields have been added.

 - Estate Tax Planning (EstatePlan.html): This calculator has been updated to the 2006 rates and rules.
 This has affected the definitions and the calculations.
 No new input or output fields have been added.